EXPORT TRADE

 1. Exportation may be done inefficiently as the exporter may not be professionally sound enough to carry out exportation.

-2. The exporter has to incur more distribution expenses through the use of intermediaries hence fall in profits and high price of exports which may lead to customers not to buy the products.
+2. The exporter has to incur more distribution expenses through the use of intermediaries, hence a fall in profits and high price of exports which may lead to customers not buying the products.

 Advantages of indirect export

-3. Export agents can perform many activities in the complicated foreign markets situations hence helping much in business.
+3. Export agents can perform many activities in complicated foreign market situations, hence helping much in business.

-4. Export agents can assist in such activities like repacking and assembling of products which is of great help to producer.
+4. Export agents can assist in activities like repacking and assembling of products which is of great help to the producer.

 Disadvantages of indirect exportation